How To Make A Trailer Wider

 2. Think about what the outriggers will support, and what loads they will hold.
 If the trailer main beams are torsionally stiff, then just welding outriggers to the side may be sufficient.
 (See image 1, and the image at the top of the page.)
 If the trailer main beams are less suited, then an additional crossmember or brace under the main beams can help support the outriggers better.
 (See image 2.)
 The green pieces in image 2 are an example to take the torsional stress off the joint where the crossmember connects to the main beam.

 In general, avoid making a trailer wider than the width of the tires.
-In other words, don’t make the outriggers or resulting deck go out beyond the tires.
-From a stability standpoint, and from a frame stress standpoint, it’s just not the best idea.
+In other words, do not make the outriggers or resulting deck go out beyond the tires.
+From a stability standpoint, and from a frame stress standpoint, it is just not the best idea.

 Outrigger Variations

-These outriggers are shown as simple protrusions sticking out.
+The outriggers in these images are simple protrusions sticking out.
 The assumption with this construction is that the “box” placed on top will contain some sort of perimeter member.
 Outriggers often include a perimeter (outside rail) to support the edge of the deck, or to handle the sides.
 Again, see the wood example below.
-It shows perimeter members in wood, but those can just as well be aluminum or steel (depending your trailer).
+It shows perimeter members in wood to make the trailer wider, but those can just as well be aluminum or steel (depending your trailer).

 Split Width (Widening the Whole Trailer)